Company Updates, Crypto Payments

-We Will Discontinue USDT & DAI Support—Here’s When & Why
+We Will Limit USDT & DAI Support—Here’s When & Why

 Vilius Barbaravičius

 At this time, Tether, the issuer of USDT, has not yet taken the steps needed to meet these rules.
-As such, we will discontinue the support for USDT in the coming months, in line with regulatory requirements.
-The same goes for DAI.
+This is why we will limit the support for USDT payments in the coming months, in line with regulatory requirements, while DAI will be discontinued.

 What’s Changing and When?